emilydolson/phylotrackpy/README.md

 At face value, measuring a phylogeny in *in silico* evolution may seem very straightforward: you just need to keep track of what gives birth to what.
 However, multiple aspects turn out to be non-trivial.
 The goal of Phylotrackpy is to implement these things the right way once so that we all can stop needing to re-implement them over and over.
 Phylotrackpy is a python library designed to flexibly handle all aspects of recording phylogenies in *in silico* evolution.

-Note: this library is essentially a wrapper around the [Empirical Systematics Manager](https://empirical--466.org.readthedocs.build/en/466/library/Evolve/systematics.html), which is implemented in C++.
+Note: this library is essentially a wrapper around [Phylotracklib](https://empirical--466.org.readthedocs.build/en/466/library/Evolve/systematics.html), which is implemented in C++.
 If you need a C++ phylogeny tracker, you can use that one directly (it is part of the larger Empirical library, which is header-only so you can just include the parts you want).

 ## Features